-Kelowna sits on the traditional, unceded territory of the syilx/Okanagan People.
+Kelowna and area reside on the land of the traditional, ancestral, and unceded territory of the syilx/Okanagan people.
 Opportunities to discover Indigenous arts and culture exist throughout the city and its surrounding communities.

 The Okanagan Heritage Museum, Kelowna's flagship museum, has a permanent collection that includes Indigenous history and culture.
 The museum, which is operated by the Kelowna Museums Society, has a wonderful collection of Indigenous artifacts, information, and stories.